svx/gradle-quickstart/website/docs/tutorials/technical-writer.md

 ---
 description: Tutorial/Guide outline.
-id: tutorial
+id: technical-writer
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Hello World Tutorial
+# Technical Writer

 Add a note that this tutorial/guide is written for macOS.